Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Document Checklist for New Zealand Application

 Prepare these documents well in advance.
-G2H will review every document and guide you on exactly what format each university and the visa authority requires.
+GTH reviews every document and advises on exactly what format each university and Immigration New Zealand requires.

 Class 10 & 12 mark sheets and certificates